nv0skar/Singular/README.md

 ## <a name="protocolExplanation"></a>The Singular protocol 🧑‍🚀
 This project is the main implementation of the Singular protocol, however you could make your own implementation of the protocol.

-The Singular protocol documentation **is not written yet**, because the distributed network is not yet implemented, however you could suggest how the distributed network should be made in the **Discussions**.
+The Singular protocol documentation **is not completely written yet**, because the distributed network is not yet implemented, however you could suggest how the distributed network should be made in the **Discussions**.

 ## <a name="api"></a>API 📡